planetdecred/decredpower/README.md

 # decredpower

-This is the code for the [decredpower.com](https://decredpower.com/) website.
+This is the code for the [decredpower.com](https://decredpower.com/)

 Decred Power is an immediate access layout to all things Decred for those with a strong appetite for more Decred.